alibaba/arthas/site/docs/en/doc/tunnel.md

 If the arthas agent is configured with `appName`, the generated agentId will be prefixed with `appName`.

-For example, if you add the startup parameter `as.sh --tunnel-server 'ws://127.0.0.1:7777/ws' --app-name demoapp`, the generated agentId might be `demoapp_URJZ5L48RPBR2ALI5K4V`.
+For example, if you add the startup parameter `as3.sh --tunnel-server 'ws://127.0.0.1:7777/ws' --app-name demoapp`, the generated agentId might be `demoapp_URJZ5L48RPBR2ALI5K4V`.

 Tunnel server will use `_` as a delimiter to extract `appName`, which is convenient to manage by application.